 Amber Hunt is an award-winning journalist who works for the Cincinnati Enquirer as an investigative reporter and was a contributor to the newsroom's "Seven Days of Heroin" project, which earned a 2018 Pulitzer Prize for local reporting.
-She's host of the hit podcast "Accused: The Unsolved Murder of Elizabeth Andes," which she produced with colleague Amanda Rossmann.
-The podcast was honored with two regional Edward R. Murrow Awards.
-She also created and hosted "Aftermath," a podcast about gunshot survivors, in collaboration with The Trace.
+She's host of the podcasts "Crimes of the Centuries" and "Accused: The Unsolved Murder of Elizabeth Andes," which she produced with Enquirer colleague Amanda Rossmann.
+"Accused" has been honored with two regional Edward R. Murrow Awards.
+Hunt also created and hosted "Aftermath," a podcast about gunshot survivors, in collaboration with The Trace.
 That podcast was a 2019 Webby Awards honoree in both the general podcasting and health & wellness categories.
 Hunt previously covered crime for the Detroit Free Press and oversaw the Dakotas as a news editor for The Associated Press.
 She’s written several true-crime books – including 2014's See How Much You Love Me – and is co-author of The Kennedy Wives: Triumph and Tragedy in America’s Most Public Family, which was a New York Times and Wall Street Journal bestseller.
 Hunt's writing is also featured in 2019's Unsolved Murders: True Crime Cases Uncovered.

 Hunt is a past Knight-Wallace Fellow at the University of Michigan, where her project was titled "Embracing Empathy in Urban Crime Reporting."
-She teaches multimedia journalism at the University of Cincinnati, and she's a past recipient of the Al Nakkula Award for Police Reporting, the only national award dedicated to crime coverage.
-She has appeared on NBC’s Dateline and A&E’s Crime Stories, among other TV shows.
-She lives in Ohio.
+She's taught multimedia journalism at the University of Cincinnati, and she's a past recipient of the Al Nakkula Award for Police Reporting, the only national award dedicated to crime coverage.
+She has appeared on NBC’s Dateline and A&E’s Crime Stories, among other TV shows, and lives in Ohio.